FAQs and Glossary

 - Data Processor - a body that processes personal data on behalf of a data controller

-- Data Protection Commissioner - the Commissioner, independent of the Government, who oversees compliance with the terms of the Data Protection Acts
+- Data Protection Commission - the Irish Supervisory Authority, independent of the Government, which oversees compliance with the terms of the Data Protection Act

 - Data Subject - the person who is the subject of the data, i.e. the data is about that person